 The diagram below shows the rainfall and levels of water in the rivers, aquifers and reservoirs in our area, for the last month.

-- Most river flows were below their long term averages in July, aside from after periods of heavy rainfall.
+- River flows were generally a little below their long term averages in September, with a few significantly below their long term averages.
 The Teddington Target Flow which determines the minimum flow that must be maintained over Teddington weir, was maintained at 700 megalitres/day during the month in agreement with the the Environment Agency.

 Reservoir storage on the 30th September 2018 for London as a whole was 62% (West London 60% & Lee Valley 74%) and Farmoor storage was 90%.